Postico requires macOS 10.10 or later. Version 1.3.1 was released on Dec 18, 2017. Read the Changelist.

 Native Cocoa controls ensure consistency.
 Keyboard shortcuts follow platform conventions.
 Commands like undo/redo or copy/paste work just as you'd expect.
 And of course, Postico plays nice with other apps and services you use every day.

-Postico was designed from the ground up with Apple's new design language in mind.
+Postico was designed from the ground up with Apple's modern design language in mind.
 Its high resolution artwork looks great on Retina displays.
-But the UI looks great on macOS 10.9 as well.

 Secure out of the box